Becoming a Roamin' Redbird is the opportunity of a lifetime. Follow the steps below to choose your program, apply, and begin your adventure!

-Step 6: If you currently receive Financial Aid, meet with Financial Aid counselor, Shawn Rigsby, to determine how your aid will be applied to your Study Abroad program.
+Step 6: If you currently receive Financial Aid, contact the Financial Aid Office to determine how your aid can be applied to your study abroad program.

-If you receive College Illinois, contact Mark Schoop in Student Accounts to determine how your College Illinois will apply to Study Abroad.
+If you utilize College Illinois!, contact Mary Hospelhorn in Student Accounts to determine how your College Illinois! can be applied to your term abroad.

 Step 7: It is highly recommended to discuss anticipated program costs with parents, guardians, or other financial supporters of your study abroad experience (if applicable).

 Step 8: Apply for Study Abroad scholarships.
 Opportunities range widely and can be based on a number of different qualifiers, some of which may include: GPA, need-based, demographics, first-generation, major or minor specific, study abroad destination, etc. Please take the time to explore these scholarships.